ismailbennani/openapi-changelog/README.md

         USA\` is \`CWC8%2BR9%20Mountain%20View%20CA%20USA\`).
     - In operation GET /v1/snapToRoads
       - Changed documentation of parameter path
+        - Changes

-        ~~Note: The snapping algorithm works best for points that are not too far apart.
+        \- ~~Note: The snapping algorithm works best for points that are not too far apart.
 If you observe odd snapping behavior, try creating paths that have points closer together.
 To ensure the best snap-to-road quality, you should aim to provide paths on which consecutive pairs of points are within 300m of each other.
 This will also help in handling any isolated, long jumps between consecutive points caused by GPS signal loss, or noise.~~\
-        **<div class="note">Note: The snapping algorithm works best for points that are not too far apart.
+        \+ **<div class="note">Note: The snapping algorithm works best for points that are not too far apart.
 If you observe odd snapping behavior, try creating paths that have points closer together.
 To ensure the best snap-to-road quality, you should aim to provide paths on which consecutive pairs of points are within 300m of each other.
 This will also help in handling any isolated, long jumps between consecutive points caused by GPS signal loss, or noise.</div>**
     - In operation GET /v1/nearestRoads
       - Changed documentation of parameter points
+        - Changes

-        ~~Note: The snapping algorithm works best for points that are not too far apart.
+        \- ~~Note: The snapping algorithm works best for points that are not too far apart.
 If you observe odd snapping behavior, try creating paths that have points closer together.
 To ensure the best snap-to-road quality, you should aim to provide paths on which consecutive pairs of points are within 300m of each other.
 This will also help in handling any isolated, long jumps between consecutive points caused by GPS signal loss, or noise.~~\
-        **<div class="note">Note: The snapping algorithm works best for points that are not too far apart.
+        \+ **<div class="note">Note: The snapping algorithm works best for points that are not too far apart.
 If you observe odd snapping behavior, try creating paths that have points closer together.
 To ensure the best snap-to-road quality, you should aim to provide paths on which consecutive pairs of points are within 300m of each other.
 This will also help in handling any isolated, long jumps between consecutive points caused by GPS signal loss, or noise.</div>**
     - In operation GET /maps/api/distanceMatrix/json
       - Changed documentation of parameter origins
+        - Changes

-        ~~Note: using place IDs is preferred over using addresses or latitude/longitude coordinates.
+        \- ~~Note: using place IDs is preferred over using addresses or latitude/longitude coordinates.
 Using coordinates will always result in the point being snapped to the road nearest to those coordinates - which may not be an access point to the property, or even a road that will quickly or safely lead to the destination.~~\
-        **<div class="note">Note: using place IDs is preferred over using addresses or latitude/longitude coordinates.
+        \+ **<div class="note">Note: using place IDs is preferred over using addresses or latitude/longitude coordinates.
 Using coordinates will always result in the point being snapped to the road nearest to those coordinates - which may not be an access point to the property, or even a road that will quickly or safely lead to the destination.</div>**\
-        ~~- You can also include multiple encoded polylines, separated by the pipe character \`|\`.
+        \- ~~- You can also include multiple encoded polylines, separated by the pipe character \`|\`.
 For example:
         \`origins=enc:wc\~oAwquwMdlTxiKtqLyiK:|enc:c\~vnAamswMvlTor@tjGi}L:|enc:udymA{\~bxM:\`~~\
-        **- You can also include multiple encoded polylines, separated by the pipe character \`|\`.
+        \+ **- You can also include multiple encoded polylines, separated by the pipe character \`|\`.
 For example:**\
-        **\`\`\`
+        \+ **\`\`\`
             origins=enc:wc\~oAwquwMdlTxiKtqLyiK:|enc:c\~vnAamswMvlTor@tjGi}L:|enc:udymA{\~bxM:
             \`\`\`**
     - Changed documentation of parameter mode used in 2 endpoints